joehickey/solihull-audit/README.md

 Data handling files for Solihull audit project

 ## Installation
-1. Use separate Google Drive link to make local copy of 'solihull' folder.
+1. Use separate Google Drive link to make local copy of 'solihull' folder
-2. Navigate to solihull/data/R
+2. Navigate to solihull/data
 3. Make local copy of the R scripts
 ```$ git clone https://github.com/joehickey/solihull-audit.git```
 *OR*
-Start new RStudio project using version control
+Create a new RStudio project in this location using version control option
+4. Amend path to .csv file in preparation.R, as needed

 ## IVs
 - **school**